-7. Application process for fellows
+Application process for fellows

-Interested fellows:
+Interested fellows who want to apply should:

-- Obtain approval from their: - 1. training site supervisor, who will take into account the fellow's workload and commitments at the training site. - 2.
-EAP or EUPHEM front-line coordinator (if applicable).
-Inform their frontline EPIET coordinator (for EPIET fellows). - Send to the responsible coordinator, by the stated deadline: - 3. an updated CV - 4. a Letter of Motivation (LoM) (preferably in the language requested for the assignment), - 5. an updated fellowship portofolio ("fellowship summary progress report" for EPIET or "incremental progress report" for EUPHEM) - 6. the approval of the training site supervisor.
-The training site supervisor and the frontline coordinator are copied in this e-mail.
+- 1) Obtain approval from their main Training Site supervisor, who will take into account the fellow's workload and progress toward completion of the fellowship objectives, commitments at the training site, and administrative issues (compatibility of the deployment with employment contract). - 2) Inform their EPIET/EAP/EUPHEM frontline coordinator.
+The front-line coordinator will check if the candidate fulfils the minimum requirements for the assignment and if s/he is on track with training objectives. - 3) Send to the responsible coordinator, by the stated deadline: - a) an updated CV - b) a Letter of Motivation (LOM, possibly in the language requested for the assignment), - c) an updated fellowship portofolio ("fellowship summary progress report" or "incremental progress report") - d) Evidence of approval by the training site supervisor in form of an email.
+The frontline coordinator is copied in this email. - 4) Complete the WHO security training Level 1 and 2 online and send in the certificates of completion (https://training.dss.un.org/courses/v21/pages/dss login register.php). - 5) Fellows cannot apply directly to the requesting agency, unless otherwise agreed upon.